jackkuipers/Vcausal/README.md

 The R file VcausalMC.R runs Monte Carlo simulations, while Vcausalfns.R and the Maple file contain functions to compute the numerical result.

-The code now also computes the covariance of the different causal estimators.
+The R code now also computes the covariance of the different causal estimators.

 Also included are the R files VcausalMC_fixedX.R and Vcausalfns_fixedX.R which run Monte Carlo simulations and compute the numerical results when X is fixed by block randomisation and the number of cases is predefined.